natsukagami/mpd-mpris/README.md

         The MPD host (default localhost) -instance-name string
-        Set the MPRIS's interface as 'org.mpris.MediaPlayer2.mpd.{instance-name}' -interval duration
+        Set the MPRIS's interface as 'org.mpris.MediaPlayer2.mpd.{instance-name}' -network string
-        How often to update the current song position.
-Set to 0 to never update the current song position. (default 1s) -network string
         The network used to dial to the mpd server.
 Check https://golang.org/pkg/net/#Dial for available values (most common are "tcp" and "unix") (default "tcp")
   -no-instance